99vismaya/Predictive-Agricultural-Analytics/README.md

 # Model building

-As output variable was categorical, classification models are trained and SVM polynomial model with 94% accuracy is selected for model building
+As output variable was categorical, classification models are trained.
+Decission tree, Random forest, Support Vector Machine(SVM), Naive Bayes are the models which were trained and SVM polynomial model with 94% accuracy is selected for model building.

 # Deployment